phac-nml/biohansel/docs/source/user-docs/degenerate_base_expansion.rst

 | (A) (C) (T) (N) (N) (A) (N) (N) (T) (T) (A)
 | (1) (1) (1) (4) (4) (1) (4) (4) (1) (1) (1) = 256

-This example is an example how having only 4 'N' nucleotides expands our one sequence into 256.
+This example is an example how having only 4 'N' nucleotides expands our one sequence into 256 different ones.

-These 256 k-mers aren't including the second part of the pair that this sequence has to belong to and as their is a SNP A in the middle, the other k-mer must also contain those 4 'N's.
-This means that there are 512 k-mers being used for just this pair
+These 256 k-mers aren't including the second part of the pair that this sequence has to belong to and as their is a SNP of "A" in the middle, the other k-mer must also contain those 4 'N's.
+This means that there are 512 k-mers being used for just this pair alone.

-The 512 k-mers become 1024 due to taking into account the reverse compliment of all of the sequences.
+Even then, the 512 k-mers for the positive and negative positions become a total of 1024 different k-mers due to the need to take into account the reverse compliment of all of the sequences.

-To put this in perspective, the Heidelberg SNP genotyping scheme contains 202 pairs with 404 sequences and once ran, this is expanded to 808 sequences by biohansel due to reverse compliments.
-The whole scheme has less k-mers than a single SNP pair in this case.
+To put this in perspective, the Heidelberg SNP genotyping scheme contains 202 pairs with 404 sequences and once ran, this is expanded to 808 sequences by biohansel due to the reverse compliment input.
+The whole genotyping scheme has less k-mers than a single SNP pair in this case.

 The goal is the remember that even a small number of degenerate bases can lead to a large number of k-mers and longer run times.
 'N' is the extreme however and if you were creating a scheme with only the "2" value degenerate bases (ex.
 'R'), then you could have
-8 degenerate bases and end up with the same 1024 expanded k-mers from the pair.
+8 degenerate bases for a single pair and end up with the same 1024 expanded k-mers from the pair.

-\* The take away is to be careful when including degenerate bases in your scheme.
-The **more degenerate bases included**, the **more kmers** are produced, the **slower the run time**, and the **more RAM is needed to run the sample**.
+\* The take away here is to be careful when including degenerate bases in your scheme.
+The **more degenerate bases included**, the
+**more kmers** are that are produced by expansion, the **slower the run time**, and the **more RAM is needed to run the sample**.

 Benchmarking Degenerate Bases